gabrielStanovsky/supervised-oie/README.md

 ***NOTE:*** Models are saved by default to the models dir, unless a "--saveto" command line argument is passed.
 See [confidence_model.py](src/rnn/confidence_model.py) for more details.

-4. Predict with a trained model
+4. Predict with a trained model :clap:
 ```bash
 python ./trained_oie_extractor.py \
     --model=path/to/model \